 One of NASCAR’s 50 Greatest Drivers, when Cook raced for NASCAR’s National Modified Championship it was during a time when a driver tried to run in as many races as he could in order to get the most possible points.
 With this kind of situation it was not unusual to find him racing at as many as 19 tracksduring a 96-race season.

 Of course, his rivalry with Evans also played into the picture as he and his friend used to try and out-fox each other when it came to where they were going to race, especially when a pair of tracks on the national schedule that were hundreds of miles apart might be offering championship point races on the same night.

 After 1973, Cook concentrated on asphalt tracks and one that he seemed to really like was the quarter-mile layout inside Bowman-Gray Stadium in Winston-Salem, North Carolina, as it was here that he won three 200-lap events; two in 1977 and one in 1980.

-Best remembered for his long association in the Pete Hollebrand-owned red No. 38 1937 Chevrolet coupes and Ford Pintos that he raced on the short tracks, Cook won a total of 342 short-track feature events and he finished in the top-10 in an amazing 85 percent of his races.
+Best remembered for his long association with the Hollebrand Trucking red No. 38 1937 Chevrolet coupes and Ford Pintos that he raced on the short tracks, Cook won a total of 342 short-track feature events and he finished in the top-10 in an amazing 85 percent of his races.